mgp/iron-cushion/README.markdown

 ![Iron Cushion logo](http://mgp.github.com/assets/images/iron-cushion.png)

-Iron Cushion is a benchmark and load testing tool for [CouchDB](http://couchdb.apache.org/), developed by [adhoclabs](http://adhoclabs.co).
+Iron Cushion is a benchmark and load testing tool for [CouchDB](http://couchdb.apache.org/), developed by [Ad Hoc Labs, Inc](http://adhoclabs.co).
 It proceeds in two steps: First, documents are bulk inserted using CouchDB's [Bulk Document API](http://wiki.apache.org/couchdb/HTTP_Bulk_Document_API).
 Second, documents are individually created, read, updated, and deleted with random ordering of operations using CouchDB's [Document API](http://wiki.apache.org/couchdb/HTTP_Document_API).
 Below we refer to the former as the "bulk insert step," and the latter as the "CRUD operations step."
 Statistics for both steps are recorded separately and displayed afterward.

 It is written in [Java](http://www.java.com) for version 5.0 and higher, depends only on the [Netty library](http://netty.io), and is released under the [MIT license](http://www.opensource.org/licenses/mit-license.html).